 Cryptosporidiosis is caused by the parasite Cryptosporidium.
 Once inside your body,

 the parasite passes through your digestive tract and infects your stool.
 Anything

 contaminated with the infected stool can pass the infection on to other people.

 The parasite is found throughout the world.
 But you are more likely to get the infection

 if you travel to rural areas in developing countries.
-Or if you often eat or drink
+Or you can get it if you often

-in areas where sanitation is poor.
-Outbreaks have also occurred in the U.S. when water
+eat or drink in areas where sanitation is poor.
+Outbreaks have also occurred in the

 The disease is spread by accidentally swallowing anything that has come into contact

 with the stool of a person or animal with the infection.
 This includes: